zengularity/benji/play/README.md

 class MyComponent1(
   context: ApplicationLoader.Context,
-  name: String, // Name of the storage config (see next section) ) extends BenjiFromContext(context, name) {
+  name: String // Name of the storage config (see next section) ) extends BenjiFromContext(context, name) {
   // can be a Controller, a Play custom Module, ApplicationLoader ...